ComicSans/ComicSans.netlify/_pages/about.md

 permalink: /about/
 ---

-This is the about page of nerdwana.net as a concept for running a website using Github Pages and Cloudflare.
+This is the about page of nerdwana.net - a concept of running a static website using Github Pages and Cloudflare.

 ### More Information

-You can find the projects used here:
+Here you can find the projects used:
 - [jekyll](https://jekyllrb.com)
 - [jekyll now](https://github.com/barryclark/jekyll-now)
 - [Github Pages](https://pages.github.com)